Minxrod/Partial-SSEQ-Player/readme.txt

-SSEQPlayer - an attempt at creating a player for a subset of the SSEQ format.
+SSEQPlayer - an attempt at creating a player for a subset of the SSEQ format, intended for use within the PTC-EmukII project.

 -- What it is:
-This is a sub-project for the PTC Emulator, aiming to be able to parse and playback SSEQ files.
-This project does not aim to handle the entire format currently.
+This is a sub-project for the PTC Emulator, aiming to be able to parse and playback SSEQ files, as well as MML formatted music.
+This project does not aim to handle the entire format currently - only the instructions required for PTC SSEQ and MML format are planned to be implemented.
 As it is currently, this is a WIP, but a majority of BGM and SFX sound correct or at least pretty close.

 -- How to use it: